Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/input-group.md

 **Sizing on the individual input group elements isn't supported.**

 {{< ods-incompatibility-alert >}}
-This form variant, with an **horizontal layout** (i.e. labels not above the input fields), should not be used because it does not respect the Orange Design System specifications.
+These 3 form variants, with an **horizontal layout** (i.e. labels not above the input fields), and the **small** because of its height, should not be used because they do not respect the Orange Design System specifications.

 Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}